Advanced airway management: Difficult airway algorithm

 Various expert societies in airway management, including the American Society of Anesthesiologists, have recommended approaches to difficult airways.
 The algorithm provides a step-by-step framework to respond to situations where traditional airway management techniques may be inadequate.
 Current guidelines for airway management when inducing anesthesia where ventilation is inadequate recommend to call for help and limit attempts at tracheal intubation to three attempts plus one attempt by an experienced provider (3 + 1 rule) in order to prevent unnecessary trauma.
+The “3 + 1 rule” refers to a maximum of three attempts by the initial operator, followed by one additional attempt by a more experienced clinician before proceeding to alternative airway strategies.
 If direct laryngoscopy was utilized initially it is recommended to consider video laryngoscopy.
 This is followed by attempting bag mask ventilation then by placing a supraglotic airway, usually a laryngeal mask airway.
 If ventilation is still inadequate, it is recommended to consider an emergency invasive airway such as a surgical airway, rigid bronchoscopy, or extracorporeal membrane oxygenation (ECMO).
 Invasive airways should be performed by an individual well-trained in invasive airway techniques whenever possible.
 While preparing for invasive airway placement, it is recommended to continue to attempt alternative methods of tracheal intubation beyond the normally recommended 3 + 1 rule.

+Training and Competency

+Advanced airway management requires formal training and ongoing competency assessment.
+Clinicians performing advanced airway procedures are typically trained in anesthesiology, emergency medicine, critical care, or prehospital emergency care.
+Simulation-based training, supervised clinical experience, and maintenance of procedural volume are important to ensure proficiency and reduce complications.
+Skill decline may occur if advanced airway techniques are performed infrequently, emphasizing the importance of continued education and practice.